 Note: This article was accurate when it was published.
 Please confirm all details directly with the GA DDS.
 You can visit the GA DDS website or call (678) 413-8600 in Atlanta or (866) 754-3687 (outside Atlanta) for general drivers license and registration information.

-DriversEd.com is a privately held company and is in no way associated with the Department of Motor Vehicles, any other government agency, or the driving schools listed in this website.
+DriversEd.com is a privately held company.
+All DriversEd.com Georgia courses are certified by the Georgia Department of Driver Services (DDS).
+DriversEd.com is in no way associated with the DDS, any other government agency, or the driving schools listed on this website.
 All external hyperlinks are provided for your information and for the benefit of the general public.
 DriversEd.com does not testify to, sponsor or endorse the accuracy of the information provided on externally linked pages.